|

 stroke.”
 By insulting Vince - so the reasoning went - the fable had also

 insulted the City of Huntington Beach and, more importantly, the council.
 And that simply couldn’t be tolerated.
+Vince

 ended by telling me that he always enjoyed reading Feigel Fables and that he thought the Saga of Robin Hoad was extremely funny, especially the part about